creativescala/creative-scala/src/pages/pictures/creating-color.md

 ### Exercises {-}

-#### Complementary Triangles {-}
+#### Analogous Triangles {-}

-Create three triangles, arranged in a triangle, with complementary colors.
-Complementary colors are colors that are similar in hue.
+Create three triangles, arranged in a triangle, with analogous colors.
+Analogous colors are colors that are similar in hue.
 See a (fairly elaborate) example in [@fig:pictures:complementary-triangles].

 ![Complementary triangles.
 The colors chosen are variations on `darkSlateBlue`](./src/pages/pictures/complementary-triangles.pdf+svg){#fig:pictures:complementary-triangles}